1-3 Developing and sustaining foundational language skills

 F analyze the effectiveness of characteristics of multimodal and digital texts.

-8 Author's purpose and craft: listening, speaking, reading, writing, and thinking using multiple texts.
+8 Listening, speaking, reading, writing, and thinking using multiple texts.
 The student uses critical inquiry to analyze the authors' choices and how they influence and communicate meaning within a variety of texts.
 The student analyzes and applies author's craft purposefully in order to develop his or her own products and performances.

 A analyze the author's purpose, audience, and message within a text;

-9 Composition: listening, speaking, reading, writing, and thinking using multiple texts--writing process.
+9 Listening, speaking, reading, writing, and thinking using multiple texts--writing process.
 The student uses the writing process recursively to compose multiple texts that are legible and use appropriate conventions.

 A plan a piece of writing appropriate for various purposes and audiences by generating ideas through a range of strategies such as brainstorming, journaling, reading, or discussing;